Veronica Foster: Foster in the Second World War

 In 1941, at the age of nineteen, Veronica Foster started working at the John Inglis Company Ltd. on Strachan Avenue in Toronto.
 John Inglis Company Ltd. was a massive facility that covered 23 acres, with thousands of other women working alongside Veronica in the manufacturing of Bren light and reliable machine guns used by Canadian and British soldiers.
 Between 1939 and 1945, the company produced over 40,000 Bren light guns.
 Prior to the outbreak of the Second World War, the factory focused on creating appliances and machinery.
 Later on, the factory transformed and focused on the creation of guns due to a change in ownership.
 In 1939, when the Second World War broke out, the Canadian government was desperately looking to solve the labour supply shortages that came with men vacating positions to fight in the war.
 As a result, Canada turned to extending factory jobs to women.
 In May 1941, Foster then began working in the John Inglis Company making Bren Light Machine guns.
 She was discovered by the National Film Board (NFB), which had recently been assigned as the official photographer for the Canadian Government.
 The NFB chose Foster as the poster girl of their new campaign.

-Foster's family also played a massive role in contributing to the war efforts, as three of her four brothers enlisted to be a part of the Canadian armed forces during the war.
+Foster's family also contributed to the war efforts, as three of her four brothers enlisted to be a part of the Canadian armed forces during the war.